nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC09 - Find persons by group**
+**Use case: UC09 - Find persons**
+1. User requests to list all the persons.
+2. FumbleLog shows a list of persons

-1. User requests to find persons by specifying a group
+3. User requests to find persons by specifying a group or name
-2. FumbleLog shows the list of persons that belong in the specified group
+4. FumbleLog shows the list of persons that belong in the specified group

    Use case ends.

 **Extensions**

-* 1a.
+* 3a.
 The group does not exist

+    * 3a1.
+FumbleLog shows an empty list.

+    Use case resumes at step 3.

+* 3b.
+The person does not exist

-    * 1a1.
-FumbleLog shows an error message
+    * 3b1.
+FumbleLog shows an empty list.

-    Use case resumes at step 1.
+    Use case resumes at step 3.

-* 2a.
+* 4a.
 The list is empty

   Use case ends.

+**Use case: UC10 - Find events**
+1. User requests to list all the events.
+2. FumbleLog shows a list of events
+3. User requests to find events by specifying a group or event name
+4. FumbleLog shows the list of events that belong in the specified group

+   Use case ends.

+**Extensions**

+* 3a.
+The group does not exist
+    * 3a1.
+FumbleLog shows an empty list.

+    Use case resumes at step 3.
+* 3b.
+The event does not exist
+    * 3b1.
+FumbleLog shows an empty list.
+* 4a.
+The list is empty

+  Use case ends.

-**Use case: UC10 - Show reminders for events/birthdays happening soon**
+**Use case: UC11 - Show reminders for events/birthdays happening soon**

 **MSS**
 1. User request a reminder for events/birthdays happening soon